The Art and Science of Building a Lean Sales Organization

 About Lisa Proeber

 Lisa Proeber is the force behind The Middle Six®.
-With over 17 years of high-performing sales experience, she brings a breadth and depth of knowledge to her solo venture.
+With nearly 20 years of high-performing sales experience, she brings a breadth and depth of knowledge to her solo venture.
 The Middle Six® is not a gatekeeper; it opens the gates for anybody to learn how to succeed at sales.
 Sales is not a dirty word; it's equal parts art and science, starting from the bottom up.
 Ready to become a salesperson with a roadmap in hand?
 Join us, and let's make waves together.